Miss Saigon: Broadway (1991–2001)

 The musical débuted on Broadway at the Broadway Theatre on 11 April 1991 and closed on 28 January 2001 after 4,092 performances.
 Directed again by Nicholas Hytner with musical staging by Bob Avian, scenic design was by John Napier, costume design was by Andreane Neofitou and Suzy Benzinger and lighting design was by David Hersey.
-As of October 2022, Miss Saigon is still the 14th longest-running Broadway musical in musical theatre history.
+As of October 2022, Miss Saigon is the 14th longest-running Broadway musical.

 West End revival (2014–2016)

 Preview performances for the anticipated West End revival in the show's 25th year began in early May 2014 at the Prince Edward Theatre.
 It was produced by Cameron Mackintosh and directed by Laurence Connor.
-Auditions for the role of Kim were held from November 19–22, 2012 in Manila, Philippines.
-On November 21, 2013, it was announced 17-year-old Eva Noblezada was cast as Kim.
-Other cast members included Kwang-Ho Hong as Thuy, Jon Jon Briones as the Engineer, Alistair Brammer as Chris, Hugh Maynard as John, Tamsin Carroll as Ellen and Rachelle Ann Go as Gigi.
 The official opening night was 21 May.

 On 22 September 2014, a special 25th anniversary gala performance was held.
 After a full performance of the current show, Lea Salonga, Simon Bowman, Jonathan Pryce and many of the original 1989 cast joined with the current cast for a special finale.
-The finale started with Lea Salonga leading the ensemble with "This is the Hour", Salonga and Rachelle Ann Go performed "The Movie in My Mind".
+The finale started with Lea Salonga leading the ensemble with "This Is the Hour", Salonga and Rachelle Ann Go performed "The Movie in My Mind".
 Salonga, Simon Bowman, Alistair Brammer and Eva Noblezada performed "Last Night of the World" before Jonathan Pryce took to the stage for "The American Dream" and was later joined by Jon Jon Briones.
 The West End production closed on 27 February 2016 after 760 performances.
-The cast also performed a "Muck-Up Matinee" on the day of closing, where many understudies came to the stage for one final bow, including Tanya Manalang (Alternate Kim), Christian Rey Marbella (Understudy Engineer), before the main cast in the evening.
-Cameron Mackintosh announced a cinema screening of the 25th Anniversary Gala along with a movie at a later date, a brand new UK Tour, and plans to transfer to Australia, Germany, and Broadway in the next two years.

-The revival closed to make way for the London transfer of the Broadway best-selling show Aladdin in May 2016, with former understudy for Thuy, Ethan Le Phong, understudying the lead role of Aladdin.